enginyoyen/trainingdays/day2/challenges/04-challenge-messaging.md

 ![portal_sb_messages](./images/portal_sb_messages.png 'portal_sb_messages')

 So, now let's create the subscriber that picks up the messages and processes each message.
 We could use another console application, but that's more than boring!
-We will use an Azure Logic App..._Serverless Resprise_..., so to say!
+We will use an Azure Logic App..._Serverless Reprise_..., so to say!

 ### Add a Consumer